ronin-zero/heimdall/README.md

 ## Description

-This package is maintained by researchers at University of California Riverside and Drexel University.
+This package is maintained by a researcher at Drexel University.
 Please don't steal it.

 This is a temporary readme.